Connector

 }

-If you want to use dynamic parameters, use the setXXX method to set the parameters.
+When using dynamic parameters, use the setXXX method to set the parameters.
 The setXXX method can also use the Option type.
-If None is passed, the parameter will be set to NULL.
+If None is passed, NULL is set as the parameter.

-The setXXX method specifies the index of the parameter and the value of the parameter.
+The setXXX method specifies the parameter index and the parameter value.

 statement.setLong(1, 1)